- This course covers eight significant Carmelites and how the events of the 20th Century influenced and directed their spirituality.

-- Designed as an initial level course for those wishing to broaden their understanding of the significant Carmelites in the 20th Century.
+- It is an entry level course (Level 5 certificate course, accredited by CIBI) for those wishing to broaden their understanding of the significant Carmelites in the 20th Century.

-- A course that can also be tailored to suit the interests of groups or communities
+The course can also be tailored to suit the interests of groups or communities.

-The individual modules are made available during semester periods only and, normally, students register for more than onemodule in a semester.
-It generally takes six weeks to complete a module.
-There are four entry points to the course : two in semester one and two in semester two.
+There are eight modules to be completed, and it generally takes six weeks to complete a module.
+There are four entry points to the course: two in semester one and two in semester two.

-The academic year is measured in two twelve week semesters:
+The academic year comprises two twelve week semesters:

 - Semester 1: September – December